AckerlyXu/heima/articles/sql-database/sql-database-get-started-backup-recovery.md

     ![restore point time](./media/sql-database-get-started-backup-recovery/restore-point-time.png)

     >[!NOTE]
     >Notice that the database name has changed to reflect the date and time that you selected.
 Notice also that you cannot change the server to which you are restoring to a specific point in time.
 To restore to a different server, use [Geo-Restore](./sql-database-disaster-recovery.md#recover-using-geo-restore).
-Finally, notice that you can restore into an [elastic pool](./sql-database-elastic-jobs-overview.md) or to a different pricing tier.
     >

 4. Click **OK** to restore your database to an earlier point in time to the new database.